Board of Directors

 Appointed to the Board in July 2019

 John has a background in auditing, risk management and internal audit, specialising in the public sector and local government.
-He is currently a Disciplinary Tribunal member and Quality Practice Reviewer for Chartered Accountants ANZ.
+He is currently a member of the Professional Conduct Overview Committee of Chartered Accountants ANZ.
 John was a Registered Company Auditor and was a member of the Auditing and Assurance Standards Board.
-He has been a volunteer member of CAANZ Advisory Group for over 20 years and navigation sports.
+He has also been a volunteer member of CAANZ Advisory Group for over 20 years.

 Catherine Pham